-So you want to write an app and publish it to the Windows Store: where do you start?
+So you want to write an app and publish it to the Microsoft Store: where do you start?
 If you're completely new to the UWP platform, try some of the Channel 9 videos and Microsoft Virtual Academy and LinkedIn Learning courses.
 If you are already familiar with Windows development, you can start reading through the topics below, or go straight to downloading some samples.

 If you want to get started writing something that isn't a game, our recommendation is that you look through the UWP topics to get a feel for the platform, and then investigate creating your user interface by using, and then customizing, XAML controls.
 You'll use XAML to design your app (here's a tutorial that will walk you through it), but XAML's main strength is the use of data binding which couples the controls to the information your app wants to display: if you are new to the Windows platform, this will be an important concept to understand.